radixdlt/radixdlt-scrypto/radix-engine/book/src/README.md

 # Radix Engine

-Radix Engine is a transaction-based state machine that updates the ledger state by incrementally executing transactions.
+Radix Engine is a deterministic, transaction-based state machine that updates ledger state by incrementally executing transactions.

-Unlike Ethereum where the ledger state is a flat mapping between addresses and account states, Radix Engine organizes its state into a forest of objects.
-Child objects are exclusively owned by its parent in the tree hierarchy.
-Each root object is assigned a global address.

-Every object has an associated blueprint, which defines logic for updating the object's internal state.
-Multiple blueprints can be packed into a package and published as a single unit.

-A set of native packages are defined by Radix Engine which form built-in system standards such as accounts, access control, resources, etc.
+Radix Engine was built out of the lack of VMs specifically optimized for a DeFi shared computing environment.

+Radix Engine is Object-Oriented, enforces ownership/move semantics, and introduces easy "pluggability" of stateful modules within the system.